Outline of Rules/Table of Contents

 Each club or team sponsor MUST institute internal procedures to guarantee that all players are eligible to participate.

-The only acceptable proof of county residency will be a copy of the child’s report card from the applicable school system or alternate form approved by the Commissioner.
+The only acceptable proof of county residency will be a copy of the child’s report card from the applicable school system or alternate form approved by the Commissioner such as a copy of the FCPS SIS ParentVue page.
+If the SIS page is used, the only information required to be shown is the name, grade and zip code of the player; all other personal information may be blacked out.
 Copies of documents are required to be submitted for each year for a player who desires to participate in FCYBL.
 These documents will conclusively establish grade and residency under the eligibility requirements of these rules.
 Copies of residency and grade documents must be submitted along with the rosters to the appropriate Deputy Basketball Commissioner at a roster deadline date established by the Commissioner.

 In addition to birth date documentation, each player must submit a clearly legible player eligibility statement, which documents the players place of residence; school the player attends; telephone contact information; parents names; affirmation of player and parents to abide by the FCYBL Code of Conduct; and any other information requested, on a form approved by the Basketball Commissioner.
 These documents must be submitted along with the rosters to the appropriate Deputy Basketball Commissioner no later than roster submission date set for each age group and/or league.